 STUDENTS: What can you do if your class doesn’t require the kind of thinking needed for the NREMT?
 Find the highest-quality NREMT prep you can and start using it early.
 High-quality test prep will challenge your knowledge and challenge your ability to assess a test question.
 Look at test prep as an opportunity to keep learning.
 Don’t study just to pass.
 Study to understand.

 This is the purpose of our NREMT prep apps: They train students to think more critically than the average class exam requires.
 They train them how to read and analyze NREMT-style questions.
 And they train them to be more thoughtful and effective providers.

 Our famous EMT, AEMT and Paramedic PASS apps are a little more challenging than the NREMT itself.
 We did that on purpose.
 If you can succeed on the PASS practice exams, you can succeed on the National Registry.
 Check out the PASS apps.

 Our subscription site is the most complete, most affordable NREMT prep program there is.
 High quality questions closely resemble those found on the NREMT.
 It’s especially good for people who may have struggled in class.
 Get a Premium membership.

 NREMT Review Streaming Video

-In one hour, learn how to analyze NREMT test questions.
-This video walks you through nine practice NREMT questions (including samples of TEIs) and teaches you how to approach challenging questions for the best chance of success.
+In two hours, learn how to analyze NREMT test questions.
+This video walks you through practice NREMT questions (including samples of TEIs) and teaches you how to approach challenging questions for the best chance of success.
 Stream from LC-Ready.com.